 The Commission undertakes and maintains customer education initiatives through the Office of Consumer Outreach ("OCO").
-The Commission currently conducts its outreach efforts largely through its website, which is general in nature in regards to information about the commodity trading markets and ways to avoid fraud.
+The Commission currently conducts its outreach efforts largely through its website and print materials, which are general in nature in regards to information about the commodity trading markets and ways to avoid fraud.
 The Commission is also actively involved with ongoing federal financial literacy efforts, including participating as a member of the Financial Literacy and Education Commission.
-OCO is continuing these efforts, and is also finding areas of collaboration with entities such as state banking, insurance, securities and consumer protection regulators, as well as financial markets, self-regulatory organizations, nonprofits and academia.
+OCO is continuing these efforts, and is also finding areas of collaboration with entities such as state banking, insurance, securities and consumer protection regulators, as well as financial markets, self-regulatory organizations, local governments, public libraries, consumer-focused nonprofits and academia.

-8 17 C.F.R. § 165.7(a).
+&lt;sup>8 17 C.F.R. § 165.7(a).

 Due to the unprecedented number of Ponzi scams affecting the American public, as evidenced by the record number of cases brought by the Commission in recent years, OCO is developing a long-term targeted outreach campaign to help consumers take the necessary steps to protect themselves against fraudulent activity.
-In the near-term, OCO is undertaking initiatives, including but not limited to, creating educational publications that address scams and list red flags of fraud, and an investors' checklist for consumers to utilize prior to trading.
+In the near-term, OCO is undertaking initiatives, including but not limited to, creating educational publications that address scams and list red flags of fraud.
 The Commission has made preventative efforts, based upon audience segmentation and social marketing principles, a top priority.
-Much of this work is currently in the development stage.
+In FY 2013, OCO procured an integrated marketing services firm to conduct message testing and provide a communications plan.
+As of September 30, 2013, the firm has conducted qualitative focus groups and provided a detailed report of its findings.

-During the Period, OCO spent approximately \$6,100 on customer education initiatives.
+During the Period, OCO obligated and spent approximately \$96,088 on customer education initiatives.

-IV.
-CUSTOMER PROTECTION FUND
+CUSTOMER PROTECTION FUND IV.

-As of September 30, 2012, the Fund had an ending balance of \$99,996,749:
+As of September 30, 2013, the Fund had an ending balance of \$99,904,291: